bellapeckinpaugh/bellapeckinpaugh.github.io/_pages/presentations.md

 ---

 Thank you for visiting!
-I am still creating my website, and have not yet finished this page.
-To learn more about my presentations, please reach out to my email.
-In the meantime, see below for what I have uploaded so far!

-Stay tuned!!!
+I last updated this page September, 9, 2025.

 ~Bella <br>
-March 24, 2025

 <br>
 <br>